Amit Shah named ex-officio member of NITI Aayog as Centre reconstitutes think tank

 Rajiv Kumar will continue as the vice chairperson, while economist Bibek Debroy has been dropped.

-The Centre on Thursday named Union Home Minister Amit Shah as an ex-officio member of a reconstituted NITI Aayog.
+The Centre on Thursday named Union Home Minister Amit Shah an ex-officio member of a reconstituted NITI Aayog.
 Vice Chairperson Rajiv Kumar will continue in his position, while Defence Minister Rajnath Singh, Finance Minister Nirmala Sitharaman and Agriculture Minister Narendra Singh Tomar will also be ex-officio members.

 Apart from Kumar, the other full-time members of the panel are its chairperson Prime Minister Narendra Modi, VK Saraswat, Ramesh Chand and VK Paul.

 “Special invitees” to the NITI Aayog include Union Minister of Road Transport Nitin Gadkari, Minister of Social Justice and Empowerment Thaawar Chand Gehlot, Minister of Railways Piyush Goyal, and Minister of State for the Ministry of Statistics (Independent Charge) Rao Inderjit Singh.
-The minister of human resource development had been a special invitee to the NITI Aayog before its reconstitution, The Indian Express reported on Friday.

 Economist Bibek Debroy has been dropped from the think-tank.
-He is the only other person to be dropped from the decision-making body.
+Besides him, the minister of human resource development has not been included in the new list.
+The new human resource development minister is Ramesh Pokhriyal.

 NITI Aayog Chief Executive Officer Amitabh Kant’s name did not figure in the list released by the Press Information Bureau, but is present in the list of members on the policy-making organisation’s website.